MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 In this task, you will deploy an Azure VM that will host an Active Directory domain controller

+>**Note**: You will need to create a unique password that will be used for creating VMs (virtual machines) for the rest of the course.
+The password must be at least 12 characters long and meet the defined complexity requirements [VM password requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-).
+Please make a note of the password.

 1. Open another browser tab in the same browser window and navigate to the [https://github.com/Azure/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain](https://github.com/Azure/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain).

 2. On the **Create a new Windows VM and create a new AD Forest, Domain and DC** page, click **Deploy to Azure**.
 This will automatically redirect the browser to the **Create an Azure VM with a new AD Forest** blade in the Azure portal.